What might we pay for?

 - The applicant must have explored other sources of funding and found no help available.

 - The person being cared for must be in receipt of a state benefit because of their illness or disability, for example Attendance Allowance, Disability Living Allowance, or Personal Independence Payment.
+(Discretionary awards may still be made in exceptional circumstances where an application for disability benefits is currently in process)

 What won’t we pay for?